 Load is an amount which is paid by the Investor to redeem the Units from the Scheme.
 This amount is used by the AMC to pay commission to the distributors and to take care of other marketing and selling expenses.
 Load amounts are variable and are subject to change from time to time.
-For the current applicable structure, investors may refer to the website of the AMC (www.axismf.com) or may call at contact number 8108622211 (Chargeable) from 9.00 am to 6.00 pm (Monday to Saturday) or can contact his distributor.
+For the current applicable structure, investors may refer to the website of the AMC (www.axismf.com) or contact number

+8108622211 (chargeable) from 8.00 am to 8.00 pm (Monday to Friday) and 9.00 am to 6.00 pm (on Saturday and Sunday) or you can contact your distributor.

-Para 10.4 of SEBI Master Circular For Mutual Funds as amended from time to time has decided that there shall be no Entry Load for all Mutual Fund schemes.
+Para 10.4 of Master Circular for Mutual Funds has decided that there shall be no Entry Load for all Mutual Fund schemes